Snake Control And Removal in Buffalo

 Appearance

 Ranging in color from dull brown and black to green, snakes maintain an appearance that suits their surroundings.
 For example, aquatic snakes have flattened bodies, while snakes that live in trees are typically longer and more slender than those that live on the ground.
-They are highly flexible and may feature patterns along their bodies that aid in camouflage.
+They are highly flexible and may feature body patterns that aid camouflage.

 Diet

 Larger snakes, like pythons and boas, eat larger meals, such as deer or pigs.
-Smaller grass snakes which are mainly what we have here prey on small insects, fish, and frogs.
-Most of the snakes found in the United States feed on rodents, birds, eggs, lizards, other snakes, and small mammals.
+Smaller grass snakes, which are mainly what we have here, prey on small insects, fish, and frogs.
+Most snakes in the United States feed on rodents, birds, eggs, lizards, other snakes and small mammals.

 Habitat

-As cold- blooded reptiles, snakes need to regulate their body temperature and must live in areas with consistent access to heat.
-Snakes make nests in the ground, treetops, swamps, on farms, in abandoned buildings, and in sheds.
+As cold-blooded reptiles, snakes need to regulate their body temperature and live in areas with consistent access to heat.
+Snakes make nests in the ground, treetops, swamps, on farms, in abandoned buildings and in sheds.

 Problems and Damage

-Snakes enter both homes and yards in search of food and shelter.
-Snakes generally avoid human contact when possible and nest in high grasses, wood piles, decks, barns, and sheds.
-The smaller species of snakes we find in this region generally do not cause much damage and actually can be beneficial as they provide a natural form of pest control.
+The smaller species of snakes we typically find in this region generally do not cause much damage and can be beneficial, as they provide a natural form of pest control.

 Prevention and Control

-Remove hiding places and potential food sources by taking actions like maintaining lawns, storing wood piles off the ground and in sheds or barns, sealing trash bins with fitted lids, and cleaning clutter from basements and attics.
-Witzend Wildlife offers these control methods as well as removal via trapping in known snake locations to remove the current snake population.
+Remove hiding places and potential food sources by maintaining lawns, storing wood piles off the ground and in sheds or barns, sealing trash bins with fitted lids, and cleaning clutter from basements and attics.
+Witzend Wildlife offers these control methods and removal via trapping in known snake locations to reduce the current snake population.

 If you need snake removal services for your home